Domestic Water Supply Borehole

 It is usually a once in a lifetime event that someone buys a water supply borehole and therefore it is important that the procedures and cost implications are made clear at the outset.

 At Drilcorp we handle everything from legal searches and documentation through construction, installation of pumping equipment, commissioning, analysis of the groundwater produced and installation of a treatment system where necessary.
+Once the borehole is installed, cleaning and maintenance is necessary.
+Drilcorp offer a cleaning and maintenance service should you require it.

 To save costs you may wish to carry out trenchwork from your property to the borehole location for water pipe and electricity cabling.